Health Benefits of Juicing - A look at the research

 There is much discussion online regarding the benefits of juicing.
 Some are for, while others are against.
 As part of a balanced diet, juicing can be an effective tool to promote optimal health.
 However, not all juicing methods are equal.
 Store-bought 100% fruit juice affects the body quite differently compared to fresh cold-pressed low-glycemic-index vegetable juice high in live enzymes, nutrients, and antioxidants.
 Advantages and benefits of adding cold-pressed juice to the diet include prevention or management of chronic diseases as well as numerous other benefits, as discussed below.
+For the best cold press juice we recommend using the Naturopress cold press juicer which extracts more live enzymes, nutrients and antioxidents compared to centrifugal juicers.
+You can now buy the Naturopress cold press juicer using afterpay or zippay for interest free installments.

 Benefits of Juicing #1: Juicing is a low-calorie, high-nutrient powerhouse.